paymill/paymill-documentation/guides/reference/address-data.html.md

 The address will then be displayed to the customer in PayPal checkout.
 However, the customer can't change the address during PayPal checkout.

 <div class="info">
-For PayPal transactions, the field “state” is mandatory in several countries.
+For PayPal transactions, the field "state" is mandatory in several countries.
 Please consult PayPal's documentation for details.
 </div>

 ### Requesting a shipping address

-==**This feature will be available soon.**==
+**This feature will be available soon.**

 PayPal Express Checkout Shortcut (ECS) allows your to obtain an address via PayPal.
 Instead of providing an address yourself, simply specify that you need one.